-The estimated fair values of loans and advances, net are calculated using market based discounted cash flow models of individual loan portfolios using the weighted average estimated maturities of each individual loan portfolio.
-The estimated fair values of customers' deposits are calculated using market based discounted cash flow models of individual deposit classes using the weighted average estimated maturities of each individual deposit class.
+The estimated fair values of loans and advances, net are calculated using market based discounted cash flow models of individual loans.
+The estimated fair values of customers' deposits are calculated using market based discounted cash flow models of individual deposit classes using the weighted average estimated maturities of each individual deposits.
 Fair value estimates for loans and advances, net and customers' deposits are considered as level 3 in the fair value hierarchy.
-The estimated fair values of investments, held at amortized cost, amounting to SAR 11,255 million (2022: SAR 5,536.8 million) and SAR 799.6 million (2022: SAR 428.9 million) are considered as level 1 and level 2 respectively in the fair value hierarchy.

 The fair values of other financial instruments that are not carried in the consolidated statement of financial position at fair value are not significantly different from the carrying values.
-The fair values of term loans, due from banks and other financial institutions which are carried at amortized cost, are not significantly different from the carrying values included in the consolidated financial statements, since the current market special commission rates for similar financial instruments are not significantly different from the special commission rates at initial recognition, and because of the short duration of due from banks and other financial institutions.
+The fair values of due from banks and other financial institutions and due to banks and other financial institutions which are carried at amortized cost, are not significantly different from the carrying values included in the consolidated financial statements, since the current market special commission rates for similar financial instruments are not significantly different from the special commission rates at initial recognition, and because of the short duration of due from banks and other financial institutions.